professor-k/traydesk/README.md

 I figured that to use standing desk effectively, one has to track how much time they actually spend standing.
 I used chess clock for this purpose for a bit, but it had considerable issues: I would frequently forget to flip the clock while changing the height of the table, also I would leave the desk without stopping the clock all the time.
 So, I started looking for a better solution, and here it is.
 This application uses hardware ultrasonic sensor to report actual position of the table in the real time.
 Time is only tracked when computer is unlocked, so only action really needed from the user is to pay attention to blinking tray icon and respond to it with lifting the table up.
+Another limitation is that it currently expects to find only one Arduino module connected to the PC, but it will find it automatically, as port may wary between sessions.

 # Hardware part
 To make it work, you'll need Arduino microcontroller (cheapest Nano you'll find will do just fine) and HC-SR04 ultrasonic distance sensor (pretty cheap too).
 You'll also need USB cable to connect this thing to your computer.
 All together this setup will cost you probably quarter of what cheapest chess clock would.